merenlab/merenlab.org/tutorials/infant-gut/index.md

 ### Manually curating automatic binning outputs

 OK.
 Let's assume, we didn't see the {% include ARTIFACT name="interactive" text="interactive" %} interface, and we have no idea about the dataset.
 We didn't do any of the things we did up to this point.
 We just had profiled and merged the IGD, and we did binning of this dataset using MaxBin.
-Let's start by importing MaxBin results into the profile database as a collection:
+Let's start by importing MaxBin results into the profile database as a {% include ARTIFACT name="collection" text="collection" %}:

 ``` bash
 anvi-import-collection additional-files/external-binning-results/MAXBIN.txt \